Dyslexia Impacts One in Five

 The Dyslexia Project, founded in 2011 by award-winning advocate Cheri Rae, aims to help parents help their dyslexic children.
-Out of that widespread effort — which focuses on building awareness, providing resources, and fostering a more dyslexia-friendly community — Rae recently released her second book on the topic, entitled DyslexiaLand: A Field Guide for Parents of Children with Dyslexia.
-We caught up with Rae for some basics on this often misunderstood learning disorder.
+Out of that widespread effort — which focuses on building awareness, providing resources, and fostering a more dyslexia-friendly community — Rae recently released her second book on the topic, titled DyslexiaLand: A Field Guide for Parents of Children with Dyslexia.
+We caught up with Rae for some basics on this often-misunderstood learning disorder.

 What is dyslexia?
 It’s a hereditary, neurological difference in the brain that affects how it processes the written word, making reading, writing, and spelling more challenging.